Built in 1942, by General Ship of East Boston, Massachusetts (hull #403) as the Port Huron for the United States

 The tug was later sold to private owner, where she was renamed as the Port Huron.

-The tug was later acquired by New Haven Transport (Dalzell Towing Towing and Transportation) of New York, New York.
+She was then acquired by the New Haven Transport Company (Dalzell Towing Towing and Transportation Company) of New York, New York.
 Where she was renamed as the Dalzelloch.
-However in 1963, she was renamed as the Dalzellido.